Mut4All: Fuzzing Compilers via LLM-Synthesized Mutators Learned from Bug Reports: Introduction

 The synthesized mutators are then integrated into a customized fuzzer targeting production-level compilers, including rustc, gccrs, GCC, and Clang.
-Seeded with bug-triggering programs from historical reports and official test cases, the fuzzer uses crash and hang oracles, as well as differential testing across compilers of the same language (e.g., GCC and Clang for C++).
-We benchmark \ourtool against a range of state-of-the-art compiler fuzzers, including traditional fuzzers such as RustSmith~\cite{sharma2023rustsmith} and Rustlantis~\cite{wang2024rustlantis} for Rust, and CSmith~\cite{yang2011finding}, YARPGen~\cite{livinskii2020random,li2023validating}, and GrayC~\cite{even2023grayc} for C++.
-Additionally, we compare against recent LLM-based fuzzers, including Clozemaster~\cite{gao2025clozemaster} for Rust, as well as Fuzz4All~\cite{xia2024fuzz4all} and MetaMut~\cite{ou2024mutators} for C++.
-The results indicate that \ourtool outperforms existing approaches by discovering more unique crashes, achieving the highest line coverage on Rust, and ranking second in coverage on C++.
+Seeded with the enhanced seed program set, \ourtool uses crash and hang oracles, as well as differential testing across compilers of the same language (e.g., GCC and Clang for C++).
+We benchmark \ourtool against a range of state-of-the-art compiler fuzzers, including traditional fuzzers such as RustSmith~\cite{sharma2023rustsmith} and Rustlantis~\cite{wang2024rustlantis} for Rust, and CSmith~\cite{yang2011finding}, YARPGen~\cite{livinskii2020random,livinskii2023fuzzing}, GrayC~\cite{even2023grayc}, and TyMut~\cite{wang2025fuzzing} for C++.
+Additionally, we compare against \textit{the recent LLM-based fuzzers}, including Clozemaster~\cite{gao2025clozemaster} for Rust, as well as Fuzz4All~\cite{xia2024fuzz4all} and MetaMut~\cite{ou2024mutators} for C++.
+The results indicate that \ourtool outperforms existing approaches by discovering more unique crashes, achieving the highest line coverage on Rust and both C++ compilers.
 Particularly, compared with the approaches that directly leverage LLMs to mutate code (i.e., Clozemaster~\cite{gao2025clozemaster} and Fuzz4All~\cite{xia2024fuzz4all}), our approach consistently performs better.

-In a 48-hour bug-hunting campaign, \ourtool uncovered a total of 96 bugs across both languages.
-For the Rust compilers (rustc and gccrs), \ourtool reported 62 bugs, of which 38 were confirmed as previously unknown and 7 had already been fixed by developers.
-For the C++ compilers (GCC and Clang), it reported 34 bugs, including 16 previously unknown and 1 already fixed.
+In the bug-hunting campaign, \ourtool uncovered a total of 96 bugs across both languages.
+For the Rust compilers (rustc and gccrs), \ourtool reported 62 bugs, of which 41 were confirmed as previously unknown and 19 had already been fixed by developers.
+For the C++ compilers (GCC and Clang), it reported 34 bugs, including 17 previously unknown ones and 3 of which had already been fixed.
 These results demonstrate that \ourtool can effectively synthesize high-quality mutators for complex language features, enabling practical bug discovery in real-world compilers.